juzeppejostko/git-bash-commands/README.md

 or
 _cd Program\ Files_
-2. After moving to target directory we should create 'README.md' file echo "This is description of my project" > myfile.txt
+2. After moving to target directory we should create 'README.md' file _echo "This is description of my project" > myfile.txt_
-3.
+3. Then we should initialaze git:
+_git init_
+4. Adding file to repository
+_git add README.md_
+5.